mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 He re-assumed his regal pose with paper and charcoal in hand, and cleared his throat in preparation.

 "Liffa Um Heiko.
 I find you guilty of interruption of the senate during its deliberation.
-The sentence shall be a period of three La'To on Ulukoma _or_ a period of one La'To under the command of Fajro Um Holrag.
+The sentence shall be a period of three la'tova on Ulukoma _or_ a period of one la'tova under the command of Fajro Um Holrag.
 Do you understand?"

 "I do."